Vietnamese diaspora: France

 The community is still strongly attached to its homeland while being well integrated in French society.
 The generation of Vietnamese refugees continues to hold on to traditional values.
-The later generations of French-born Vietnamese strongly identify with French culture rather than Vietnamese, as most were raised and brought up in the French system rather than the Vietnamese one.
+The later generations of French-born Vietnamese identify with French culture rather than Vietnamese, as most were raised and brought up in the French system rather than the Vietnamese one.
 French media and politicians generally view the Vietnamese community as a "model minority", in part because they are represented as having a high degree of integration within the French society as well as having high economic and academic success.
-Furthermore, Vietnamese in France on average have a high level of educational attainment and success, a legacy dating back to the colonial era when affluent families and those with connections to the French colonial government sent their children to France to study.

 The Vietnamese community in France is divided between those who oppose the communist Hanoi government and those who are supportive of it.
 The pro-communist camp is the more established of the two and was the larger group until the 1970s, consisting mainly of students, workers, and long-established immigrants who arrived before 1975 and their descendants.
 Meanwhile, the anti-communist camp consists of students, refugees and middle-class immigrants, who began to arrive after 1954, but most of whom fled Vietnam from the South Vietnam after 1975.

 This division in the community has been present since the 1950s when some Vietnamese students and workers in France supported and praised the communist Viet Minh's policies back home, while Vietnamese loyal to the colonial or non-communist governments and immigrated to France were largely anti-communist.
 This political rift remained minor until the Fall of Saigon in 1975 when staunchly anti-communist refugees from South Vietnam arrived and established community networks and institutions.
 The two camps have contradictory political goals and ideologies, and members of one group rarely interact with those of the other group.
 Such political divisions have prevented the Vietnamese in France from forming a strong, unified community in their host nation, as their counterparts have in North America and Australia (1980).

 Australia

+Vietnamese people constitute one of the largest ethnic groups in Australia, with 334,793 people claiming Vietnamese ancestry at the 2021 Census, representing 1.3% of the country's population.
+There have been two significant waves of Vietnamese migration to Australia.
+The first was in the aftermath of the Vietnam War, where in the 20 years between 1975 and 1995, more than 110,000 Vietnamese refugees came to Australia.
+The second wave started in the mid 2000's and continues to the present day, with this cohort primarily arriving through the skilled migration and family reunion schemes.

+Year of arrival for Vietnam-born Australians, according to the 2021 Census: